 When I got there I continued my usual routine of logging into a favorite website where I’d met a number of internationals.
 I started the voice chat program with a special friend.
-I was tired, but I’d sleep later in day a few hours before my shift started at ten pm, and when my mother would care for my son.
+I was tired, but I’d sleep more deeply later in the day, a few hours before my shift started at ten pm, and when my mother would care for my son.

 “Have you heard?
 Have you heard?” my friend cried, she was weeping heavily.
 She kept saying oh my God over and over again.
 “Turn on the TV!”

 Seconds later my pager and phones all began going off.

 And I felt a grimness I have few times in my life.
 Glad I’d a fresh uniform, I dressed again eyes burning with lack of sleep but purpose, directing my mother to go get my son.
 She hadn’t heard either, but she responded immediately without question.

 The police department was mobilizing to secure points in the city, and especially to help the military base, Redstone Arsenal, which is one of particular significance regarding sensitive programs and weaponry.

 The city was silent.
 If there was sound, it was muted.
 Voices were muted.
 Eyes were filled with confusion, fear, disquiet.
 Cars had stopped on the street as drivers had been overcome with emotion.
 I utilized a higher speed than normal headed to briefing.